6 Benefits of Practicing Mindfulness Outside of Meditation

 5. Mindfulness enables us to make wise choices.
 When our minds are lost in stressful thought patterns, it's hard to see through the mental clutter.
 As a result, we get confused and become reactive, not reflective.
 This makes it more likely that we'll respond to others unskillfully, perhaps saying something we'll later regret (when I first became chronically ill, I unleashed anger and frustration on many a person who intended me no harm).
 By contrast, if we've learned to practice mindfulness in the midst of both pleasant and unpleasant experiences, we're much more likely to catch ourselves before we speak or act unskillfully.
 We can stop, take a conscious breath or two, and then choose a skillful and healthy way to respond to people and situations.

 6. Mindfulness opens our hearts and minds to the world unfolding right before us.
 The Tibetan Buddhist teacher, Pema Chödrön (a chronic illness sufferer herself) describes this as, "Letting the world speak for itself."
 When I practice mindfulness outside of meditation, I often use this phrase as a sort of mantra: "Let the world speak for itself," I silently say to myself.
 The world answers with the full array of life's experiences—the squawking of a scrub jay, the breeze in my face, the sadness in a child's cry, the sight of a young couple in love.

 Note: The theme of this article is expanded on in Chapter 7 ("The Mindfulness Path") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.

 © 2011 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of four books, including How to Be Sick: Your Pocket Companion (for those who've read How to Be Sick and for those who haven't).
-Available May 2020.
+May 2020.